krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - associated with private IP address on the instance
 - can move around between instances

+### How to Log in to Private instance <a id="LoginToEC2"></a>

+Bastion Host:
+- For HA, reassign Elastic IP to new Bastion Host instance
+- Client can use existing Elastic IP to connect to new instance
+- Issues: extra servers to manage

+Systems Manager:
+- Automated patching of servers and Automation of routine administrative tasks
+- interactive remote shell for Linux and Windows, macOS
+- Agent required: AWS preinstalls in many instances
+- Simpler and Safer when compared to Bastion Host
+- Close SSH and RDP ports in Security Group

 ### Block Storage for EC2 <a id="BlockStorage"></a>

 #### Instance Store